SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/http-traces-source.md

 which refer to it's `id` with the `parentId` field.

-You can replace the variables `parentSpanId` and `traceId` with random hexadecimal ids like e.g. `462bdf9a74ca9e2c` and `872cef9a74ca9c3a`.
-And `timestamps` with the current epoch timestamp in microseconds e.g. `1671096513000000`.
+You can replace the variables `parentSpanId` and `traceId` with random hexadecimal ids like `462bdf9a74ca9e2c` and `872cef9a74ca9c3a`.
+You can replace `timestamps` with the current epoch timestamp in microseconds e.g. `1671096513000000`.